Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Atmospheric scattering (cloud) characteristics

 \subsection{Dependence on grain size}

-In Sec.\,\ref{sec_scat_tau}, we focussed on the variation in cloud optical thickness from the top to bottom panels in Fig.\,\ref{fig_uni_spec_scat}, which was equivalent to changing only the number density of cloud grains of a given size.
-In this section, we compare different grain sizes within each panel of Fig.\,\ref{fig_uni_spec_scat}, all of which have the same optical thickness at 1000 nm.
-The vertical extent, $\Delta z$, of the cloud remains unchanged, implying from Eq.\ref{eqx1} that the number density of grains of different sizes varies inversely as the extinction cross section of the cloud, so that
+In the previous section, we focused on the effect of increasing cloud optical thickness from the top to bottom panels in Fig.\,\ref{fig_uni_spec_scat}, equivalent to changing only the total number of cloud grains of a given size-distribution.
+In this section, we compare different grain sizes within each panel of Fig.\,\ref{fig_uni_spec_scat}, all of which have the same optical thickness at 1000\,nm.
+The vertical extent, $\Delta z$, of the cloud remains unchanged, implying from Eq.\ref{eqx1} that the number density of grains of a given size varies inversely as their extinction cross section at 1000\,nm, so that

-At wavelengths other than 1000 nm, however, the optical thicknesses diverge for different grain sizes as shown in Fig.\,\ref{fig_spec_AOD}, as $\sigma(r_0,\lambda)$ has a different spectral form for different grain sizes.
+At wavelengths other than 1000\,nm, the optical thicknesses diverge for different grain sizes as shown in the right panel of Fig.\,\ref{fig_spec_AOD}, as $\kappa(r_0,\lambda)$ (shown in the left panel) has a different spectral form for different grain sizes.

-The sub-panels of Fig.\,\ref{fig_uni_spec_scat}, representing brightness $I_\mathrm{da}$ show greater darkening with increasing grain size at wavelengths larger than 1000 nm.
-This causes a deviation from the spectral shape of blackbody (BB) emission case (dotted line) that is asymmetrical on either side of the BB emission peak - the radiation propagating towards the observer gets more strongly attenuated by the cloud at longer wavelengths as the grain size increases.
-This is clearly due to cloud optical thickness increasing with wavelength for larger grains, as in Fig.\,\ref{fig_spec_AOD}.
-Nonetheless, at these low optical thicknesses, the wavelength dependence of the brown dwarf emission is mainly dominated by the blackbody spectrum.
-Conversely, smaller grains attenuate more light at shorter wavelengths as their optical thicknesses become exponentially smaller at longer wavelengths.

-At high cloud optical depths, the shape of the brown dwarf spectrum becomes more strongly dominated by the spectral form of the cloud optical thickness, which gets superposed on the stellar blackbody spectrum.
-As a result, the bottom panel of Fig.\,\ref{fig_uni_spec_scat}, corresponding to the high cloud optical thicknesses of $11.63$, leads not only to incremental darkening with grain size, but also to a clearly discernible blue shift, as the peak of the brown dwarf spectrum is shifted to lower wavelengths with increasing grain size.

-This may allow the much contested blue shift of the spectrum of cooler BDs in the L/T transition to be explained, at least partly, by thick clouds bearing larger grains, as considered in more detail in the next section.

-When the degree of polarization is large enough to be observed confidently, polarization measurements can help distinguish the presence of clouds from other plausible causes of the observed blue shift.
-The panels depicting $Q_\mathrm{da}$ in Fig.\,\ref{fig_uni_spec_scat} show that when the cloud optical thickness is the same (at $1000\,$nm), the smallest grains produce the greatest polarization.
-The spectral shape of polarization for different grain sizes is highly non-linear, as it depends on \begin{enumerate} \item the spectral variation of each element of the $3\times3$ phase matrix of the scatterers, \item the spectral variation of the optical thickness/scattering cross-section of the scatterers, and \item the spectral shape of the black body radiation of the BD before it undergoes scattering through the atmosphere. \end{enumerate} Consequently, polarization contains important information on the size of the scattering particles due to the nearly unique spectral dependence of $Q_\mathrm{da}$ and $p_\mathrm{da}$ corresponding to each size distribution.